-A tax consultant invoice is used to allow accountants and tax professionals to bill their clients (individuals or companies) for tax-related services such as filing tax returns, handling IRS audits, and all other tax-related issues.
+A tax consultant invoice is used to allow accountants and tax professionals to bill their clients (individuals or companies) for tax-related services such as filing tax returns, dealing with an audit from the IRS, and all tax-related issues.

-There is no official license that is necessary for an individual to work as a tax consultant.
-Typically a tax consultant will at the least be a certified public accountant (CPA), which requires a license.
-Tax consulting can cater to a wide list of services, such as:
+There is no official license that deems a person to work as a tax consultant.
+Typically a tax consultant will be a certified public accountant (CPA), which requires a license.
+Tax consulting can cater to a wide list of services such as:

 - Complete tax overview and management

 - Property (real estate)

 A tax consultant is generally someone who works for a larger consulting firm, as all tax consultants need years of experience before they can set up shop on their own.
 Tax consulting is divided into two categories – personal tax services and corporate tax services.
 Many of the largest companies in the world use the same four, also known as the ‘Big 4’ (KPMG, EY, Deloitte, and PwC) accounting firms to handle all their tax-related issues.
 As for personal tax consulting, there are thousands of small private businesses all over the United States employing tax consultants.

 Taxes for all individuals and companies are due on April 15th of each year by filing an annual tax return.
 Service members and diplomats are given a 2-month extensions to file their taxes.
 Even if a person does not have the money to pay their taxes come April 15th, they still must file their taxes, as not filing and not paying are two completely separate issues.
 Harsh penalties can arise for not filing your tax return, including jail time.